Therapy for Moms

 Consultation & Intake

-We start by talking through what’s bringing you in and what support you’re looking for, so you can feel comfortable, heard, and informed from the beginning.
+We begin by talking through what’s bringing you in and what support you’re looking for, so you feel comfortable, heard, and informed from the start.

 Understanding Your Needs

-Early sessions focus on understanding your emotional experience, responsibilities, stressors, and how motherhood is impacting your mental health, relationships, and sense of balance.
+Early sessions focus on your emotional experience, responsibilities, and stressors, exploring how motherhood is impacting your mental health, relationships, and sense of balance.

 Ongoing Support & Tools